StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Costs

-The AWS StackPack CloudFormation template contains all resources that are necessary to run the AWS agent.
+The AWS StackPack CloudFormation template contains all resources that are necessary to run the AWS check on the StackState Agent.
 The installed resources are kept as minimal as possible.
 All costs incurred are minimal but variable, with costs scaling depending on how many events are emitted in a given account.
 In practice, the costs created by the AWS integration will be negligible.

 - Kinesis Firehose: priced by the amount of data processed.
 Events use very small amounts of data.
 [Firehose pricing (aws.amazon.com)](https://aws.amazon.com/kinesis/data-firehose/pricing/)
 - S3: priced by amount of data stored, and amount of data transferred.
 Running the Agent inside of AWS will reduce data transfer costs.
 [S3 pricing (aws.amazon.com)](https://aws.amazon.com/s3/pricing/)